-As these are just a sampling of the types of activities that may be funded, contact your local USDA Rural Development Office for more information on qualifying grant activities.
+Contact your local USDA Rural Development Office for more information on qualifying grant activities.

 Read more about how RBDG has helped provide new and increased marketing opportunities for farmers and other small business owners, spurred rural economic development, and provided consumers with more food choices:

 Applicants must pre-register with the System for Award Management (SAM) and obtain a Data Universal Number System (DUNS) number.
 Applicants are advised to apply early for these no-cost requirements as they can take considerable time.
-Applicants already registered with these systems do not need to do it again.
+Those already registered with these systems do not need to do it again.

-Under the 2014 Farm Bill, RBDG was authorized to receive up to $65 million in discretionary funding per year over five years.
+RBEG was created in the 1972 Consolidated Farm and Rural Development Act and RBOG was created in the 1996 Farm Bill.
+The 2014 Farm Bill authorized RBDG to receive up to $65 million in discretionary funding per year over five years.
 The bill limits the use of funds for certain activities previously funded by RBOG, allowing up to 10 percent of total appropriated dollars to be used for planning projects, technical assistance and training to existing or prospective entrepreneurs and managers, localized economic development planning, and certain business training centers.

 Rural Business Development Grant Program Annual Funding

 For the most current information on program funding levels, please see NSAC’s Annual Appropriations Chart.

 Section 6411 of the Agriculture Improvement Act of 2018 amends Section 310B of the Consolidated Farm and Rural Development Act of 1989, to be codified at 7 U.S.C.
 Section 1932(c).